nextauthjs/next-auth-example/README.md

 e.g. `NEXTAUTH_URL=https://example.com`

-To do this in on Vercel, you can use the [Vercel project dashboard](https://vercel.com/dashboard) or the `now env` command:
+To do this in on Vercel, you can use the [Vercel project dashboard](https://vercel.com/dashboard) or the `vc env` command:

-    now env add NEXTAUTH_URL production
+    vc env add NEXTAUTH_URL production

 Be sure to also set environment variables for the Client ID and Client Secret values for all your authentication providers.